Bulk toll-free verification guideFollow

 - Message_Volume (Select One: 10; 100; 1000; 10000; 100000; 250000; 500000; 750000; 1000000; 5000000; 10000000+) - Estimated monthly message volume.

 - Phone_Numbers (Text - numbers separated by ;) - Phone number for the message sender.
 If listing more than one, separate them using a semicolon (;).

 - Use_Case_Category (Text) - Category that best describes the message sender’s use case.
 Download the list to see available choices and copy/paste one of the category names exactly as it’s written.

-- Use_Case_Summary (Text) - Explanation of the message sender's use case.
+- Use_Case_Summary (Text) - Detailed explanation of the message sender's use case.